Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Introduction

 CP typically relies on having access to a labeled calibration set to set the CP threshold.
 However, in many real-world scenarios, such clean labels may be unavailable due to data privacy concerns.
 For instance, in scenarios involving medical or personal data, or if the data aggregator (e.g.\ a cloud-based ML service) is considered \emph{untrusted}, privacy constraints may prohibit access to true labels and data, requiring a privacy-preserving mechanism that provides \emph{Local Differential Privacy} (LDP).
 In such situations, the aggregator might only be allowed to view \emph{noisy versions} of the labels.
 LDP has gained popularity as a strong privacy paradigm that enables data owners to randomize their data locally before sharing it with an untrusted aggregator, thus ensuring that sensitive information remains protected (e.g.\ Google's RAPPOR \citep{erlingsson2014rappor} and Apple's locally private data collection of emojis and usage patterns \citep{apple2017privacy}).

-This paper tackles the challenge of applying conformal prediction when validation-set labels (or conformity scores) must be protected through privacy-preserving mechanisms.
+This paper tackles the challenge of applying conformal prediction when calibration-set labels (or conformity scores) must be protected through privacy-preserving mechanisms.
 Specifically, we introduce a Local Differentially Private Conformal Prediction (LDP-CP) framework that balances privacy with real-world considerations such as user-side computational capacity, aggregator trustworthiness, and intellectual property.

 We present two complementary LDP-CP solutions.
-LDP-CP-L locally perturbs labels using a randomized response, that shifts all score-related computations to the aggregator.
+LDP-CP-L locally perturbs labels using a randomized response, which shifts all score-related computations to the aggregator.
 This design suits cases where users have minimal computational resources, or the model’s internal structure is not disclosed to them, while not sharing their sensitive labels.
 However, it only achieves label-DP \citep{beimel2013private, ghazi2021}.
-In contrast, LDP-CP-S allows users to generate and locally randomize their own conformity scores, which is ideal for scenarios where both feature and label privacy are paramount and the user can handle additional computational tasks.
+In contrast, LDP-CP-S allows users to generate and locally randomize their conformity scores, which is ideal for scenarios where both feature and label privacy are paramount and the user can handle additional computational tasks.
 We also offer guidelines on choosing which method aligns better with specific privacy goals, resource constraints, and per-dataset properties such as sample size and the number of classes.
 By considering both score-based and label-based perturbations, we provide a flexible framework that adapts to various privacy budgets and computational setups.
 This framework guarantees valid coverage for the true labels asymptotically and in finite samples.
 As a result, LDP-CP aligns well with modern demands for secure, decentralized data handling.